Tallented-Code-bot/johnnydecimal/README.md

 `jd show`, you could add a new one with `jd add <CATEGORY>`, or you could go to a specific one with `j <JD_NUMBER>`(assuming that you added the config to your shell!).

+## Index format
+Jd creates an index file called `.JdIndex` in the root of your Johnny Decimal system.
+The format is essentially a plaintext representation of a Johnny decimal system.

+### TODO format example here

 ## Contributing and License
 This project is under the GNU GPL-3 license.
 (You can view the license [here](LICENSE).)